chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 $$\I_U = \frac{dSU}{dt} = -SU*\lambda$$
 </p>

+In summary, to account for differences in "protective" behavior, or rather behavior that mitigates the spread of disease, we split up each compartment (S, I, R) into sub-compartments for the protected and unprotected.
+Most directly, this alters the probability that people in the susceptible class transition into the infected class by altering the equation for $\lambda$.
+However, indirectly, this impacts the overall pandemic by reducing the proportion of people in the infected class ($I = I_U + I_S$) at any one time, effectively creating a positive feedback loop where $\lambda$ being lower contributes to further declines in $\lambda$ in future states (See equation @eq-force-of-infection for the force of infection formula).

 The sir_three_group_pu function models the spread of an infectious disease across three distinct population groups, likely representing different political affiliations (Republicans, Democrats, and Independents).
 This sophisticated model incorporates a wide range of parameters to simulate various aspects of disease transmission and population behavior during a pandemic.